xlnl/greenery-app/README.md

 5. (**Stretch**) As a user, I want to be able to write notes about my saved plants to reflect on its growth progress.
 6. (**Stretch**) As a user, I want to be able to further keep track of plant's growth progress through a tracking form.
 7. (**Stretch**) As a user, I want to be able to see data visualizations of my plant's growth process based on my progress tracker.
+8. (**Stretch**) As a user, I want to be able to have a settings page so I can update my account information.

 ----------------------------------------------------------
 ### Approach